-To build a successful e-commerce venture, it takes a wide-ranging promotional strategy.
-You may be able to make sales with one promotional channel, but the best stores reach customers using a number of different techniques.
+Building a successful eCommerce venture takes a wide-ranging promotional strategy.
+You may be able to make sales with one promotional channel, but the best stores reach customers using many different techniques.
 One important channel to focus on is email marketing.

 While email doesn’t always feel like the most cutting-edge technique, it offers the chance to build relationships that provide long-term results.
-Whether it’s sending a simple broadcast email or designing more complex segmentation campaigns, an email will invariably produce results.
+In addition, an email will invariably produce results, whether it’s sending a simple broadcast email or designing more complex segmentation campaigns.
 So what can e-commerce stores do to get the best results from email marketing?

 Offer Subscriber Discounts

-It is important to create a sense of urgency among subscribers, so they consistently open messages.
+It is essential to create a sense of urgency among subscribers so they consistently open messages.
 One effective method is to offer subscriber-only discounts that encourage immediate purchases.
 Coupon codes can be made available for a limited time, increasing the likelihood that interested customers will take a look at each message sent.

 Create Holiday Promotions

 Every successful e-commerce store owner will understand the importance of Black Friday and Cyber Monday.
-These dates, alongside the Christmas period, can sometimes generate more sales than the rest of the year combined for some stores.
-Stores need to be prepared for the important holiday seasons, developing promotions that encourage people to purchase at a higher rate than normal.
+Alongside the Christmas period, these dates can sometimes generate more sales than the rest of the year combined for some stores.
+Therefore, stores need to be prepared for the important holiday seasons, developing promotions that encourage people to purchase at a higher rate than normal.

-Email will be integral to this process, with many consumers waiting for discounts before they make bulk purchases.
+Email will be integral to this process, with many consumers waiting for discounts before making bulk purchases.
 Rather than a simple email promo, though, you should develop a series that offers scarcity and a clear end date.

 The more you can personalize messages, the better response you will get.
-The most common form of personalization is to include the name of your subscriber.
-Adding a name to the title can often lead to an improved open rate while using it sparingly in the body copy can improve the response rate.
+The most common form of personalization is to include your subscriber’s name.
+Adding a name to the title can often lead to an improved open rate, while using it sparingly in the body copy can improve the response rate.

-You can go further than just the name, though, with various creative techniques.
-You could send messages based around the location or time zone of groups of users.
-Additionally, you can personalize your own brand, possibly adding an image of the store owner or a customer representative.
+However, you can go further than just the name with various creative techniques.
+For example, you could send messages based on the location or time zone of groups of users.
+Additionally, you can personalize your brand, possibly adding an image of the store owner or a customer representative.

 Test Email Advertising

 Building an email list can be a time-consuming endeavor.
 You will typically only convert a small percentage of visitors, with most people needing time and an incentive to join your list.
-While it is still important to focus on list building, you can also use email advertising to reach targeted audiences.
-There are many newsletters that have already been built in various markets, but they allow third-party businesses to advertise within them.
+While it is still essential to focus on list building, you can also use email advertising to reach targeted audiences.
+Many newsletters have already been built in various markets, but they allow third-party businesses to advertise within them.

 These newsletters have engaged followings who pay attention to the emails.
 One option is to include a sponsored post within the message, providing relevant content that will lead to clicks to your website.
 Alternatively, you can create a dedicated campaign where a series of messages are designed around your business and products.